membraneframework/membrane_demo/rtmp_to_hls/README.md

 ### Prerequisites

-In order to successfully build and install the plugin, you need to have FFmpeg 4.\* installed on your system.
+To successfully build and install the plugin, you need to have FFmpeg 4.\* installed on your system.

 ```shell
 apt install ffmpeg